 - In the game of global warming, the stakes are extremely high.
 Climate scientists urge speed and we fully support that assessment, data and rational!
 However, the best advertising and marketing resonates with its target at the physical level.
 Trying to break emotional attachments to a laundry detergent smell associated with nostalgic childhood memories – and replace it with, let’s say, eco-friendly soap nuts (super cool product by the way) – is admittedly going to be a bit of an uphill battle … but one that’s completely worth it to keep all those harmful chemicals out of the groundwater.

 Plus, who really wants to look back while Mother Nature unleashes the disastrous effects of too much CO2 in the atmosphere, and think: Could we have tried harder?
 Should we have risked more?
 Were there ‘outside the box’ channels we could have taken?

-It’s not that we’re saying advertising can save the world.
+It’s not that we’re saying digital media and sustainability minded advertising can save the world.
 But marketing inexpensive, toxic products to the masses over the last century successfully got us into this mess.
 So surely taking the time to market truly sustainable practices, products and companies can help get us out!